MangoBee/blog/docs/plugins/TagPage.md

   - plugin/emitter
 ---

 This plugin emits dedicated pages for each tag used in the content.
-See [[folder and tag listings]] for more information.
+See [folder and tag listings](folder%20and%20tag%20listings.md) for more information.

 > [!note]
-> For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.
+> For information on how to add, remove or configure plugins, see the [](configuration.md#Plugins|Configuration) page.

 This plugin has no configuration options.